Richard

 University of Wisconsin-Madison, and since 1989 at San Diego

-State University, where he is currently a Professor of Art.
+State University, where since 2019 he is a Professor Emeritus of Art.

 Richard's work continues to include a range of ceramics objects,